mozman/svgwrite/doc/index.rst

 Welcome!
 This is the documentation for svgwrite |version|, last updated |today|.

+This package is in maintenance mode, no new features will be added, there will be no change of behavior, just bugfixes will be merged.

 If you are looking for a SVG Documentation beyond the official W3C papers, go to O'Reilly commons: http://commons.oreilly.com/wiki/index.php/SVG_Essentials, or (german) http://www.selfsvg.info .